For my 2017-2018 Washington DC Area Winter Forecast click here

 After one of the longest lasting Summers that I can remember here in the Washington Area and Autumn finally upon us it is that time of year for me to issue my 2016-2017 Winter Forecast.

-Here is the average Seasonal Snowfall in the Washington Region and Washington Metro Area:
+Here is the average Seasonal Snowfall in the Washington Region:

 I am going to admit right away that I have low-confidence in my winter forecast this year as many of the climatic factors this season that one would look at while choosing historic analogs are “weak” at best.